pburkholder/decksets/2018-04-cf-summit/text.md

 ^ Definitely good for our customers.
 ^ Reflected on what we offered, and yanked some features....
 ^ Discipline we would want to have regardless.
 We do quarterly reviews of our plans and processes, and are continually improving.
-And that discipline around contigency planning has borne fruit. ^470 pp, fortnightly meetings, monthly conmons, annual reassessment.
 ^We better understand the our customers regulation efforts.
 ^ We got better at explaining what cloud.gov does, and how it works, and the value of open source.